 The H+ and OH– ions are responsible for the acidic or basic reaction.
 The more H+ ions, the more acidic the environment.
 And the other way round, the more OH– the higher the pH (alkaline environment).
 It is therefore obvious to conclude that the amount of H+ and OH– exist in close correlation, and equilibration of their amounts means pH=7 (neutral).

 Bicarbonate is commonly known among aquarists as transient hardness (KH) and only considered in this regard.
 In one aquarium you will find more of them, in another less.
-Due to their constant presence in the water and their chemical structure, they are an invaluable source of carbon dioxide (CO2) for plants, which I wrote about in the article Calcareous deposits – a cause for concern or just a visual blemish?
+Due to their constant presence in the water and their chemical structure, they are an invaluable source of carbon dioxide (CO2) for plants, which I wrote about in the article Calcium deposits in the aquarium and biogenic decalcification.
 Therefore, today we will focus solely on the important benefit of their presence in water, which is pH stabilization.
+Because bicarbotanets are the basic pH buffers in the aquarium.

 Careless and novice aquarist decides to save the situation by using a preparation increasing pH, but the manufacturer did not write on the package how much to use.
 It is not surprising since no manufacturer can predict by how much an aquarist will want to adjust the parameter.
 This should be done carefully and the situation closely monitored with a test.